benbaptist/minecraft-wrapper/README.md

 <li>poll.py allows players to vote for certain things on the server.
 It isn't very up-to-date at the moment, however. </li>
 </ul>
 </br>Tip:
-If you want to see more error messages and other useful messages while developing plugins or debuggin wrapper, look for the logging.json file and make changes to the "console" section:
+If you want to see more error messages and other useful messages while developing plugins or debugging wrapper, look for the logging.json file and make changes to the "console" section:
 ```json
 ...